jadgt/ffld2gmx/README.md

 ```
 python ffld2gmx.py topology.ffld
 ```
+**Important:** The script also requires to have the file `ffnotbonded.itp` file in the same directory so it can read the non-bonded parameters from the OPLS-AA force field tailored to GROMACS.

 The output of the script are two files:
 1. A residue topology file called `UNK.itp` so one can change the name to the residue name desired.